Charles W. "Charley" Mayse was a frequent signer of the

 Salt Lake City, UT.
 W.C.
 Maus, mentioned in the article, only

 shows up in the Register once as a passenger with Glover Johns

 years later, sometime between early April and mid-May 1934.

 Maus died shortly thereafter.
-According to a site visitor, he seems to have been the victim of the November 9, 1935 crash of Braniff's Vega 5C NC980Y (not in the register).
+According to a site visitor, he seems to have been the victim of the November 9, 1935 crash of Braniff's Vega 5C NC980Y (not a Register airplane).
 The report on the crash is in the Embry-Riddle archive only, not the DOT archive.
 It lists the pilot as "William C. Maus of Waco, Texas".
 This was a nighttime ferry flight with no passengers.
 Visibility got extremely bad, and for some reason Maus apparently tried to attempt a landing rather than fly to a field with better conditions.
 In the process, he dived the airplane into the ground.

-There wasn't a whole lot going on at the Airfield during
+There wasn't a whole lot going on at the Tucson Airfield during

 these years.
 Another article from the Citizen, dated July

 28, 1927, cites the purchase of an aircraft by local linotype

 operator, E.R.
 Griswold (didn't sign the Register).
 The article